giuseppeg88/docker-assistant-relay/README.md

 # docker-assistant-relay

+[UNDER TESTING - This package no yet ready]

 First time setup:

 Follow the instructions to setup Assistant Relay [here](https://github.com/greghesp/assistant-relay) until you get to the section for running the relay.
 Then run: